 Where The Hell Is Springfield?: The city that the films are set in not only doesn't conform to any one location, but the continent that it's on can't even be conclusively determined.
 Characters speak with a mix of American, British and European accents, while the city contains a mix of North American and European characteristics in the vehicles (Mercedes police cruisers alongside large Ford sedans) and architecture.

-The first movie shows German words in Michael's address, the second movie has Russian or Eastern European cops going after Michael (when he tried to eat normal food) and the fourth movie seems to be set up in either a Future American City or an Airstrip One Expy.
+The first movie shows German and Hungarian words in Michael's address, the second movie has Russian or Eastern European cops going after Michael (when he tried to eat normal food) and the fourth movie seems to be set up in either a Future American City or an Airstrip One Expy.
 Notice that in all movies, vehicle license plates resemble those used in European Union countries sans the country indicator.

 The novels try to claim that everything takes place in Budapest and the surrounding area.
 The Russian truck driver in Evolution was driving home after making a delivery.

 The first movie was filmed in Budapest, whereas the second and fourth film were filmed in Vancouver.
 In the Behind the Scenes for Underworld Awakening, they revealed where the movies were filmed.
 As far as in-universe, the novelization and script indicates Budapest.
 I wouldn't be surprised if the fourth movie was set in Budapest as well, despite being filmed in Vancouver.

 The Worf Effect: Deliberately used on Selene in Awakening, to show how out of touch she is with the world.
 When breaking out of Antigen labs in the beginning, she is stabbed in the shoulder, leaps out a window to land painfully on a truck, is thrown from the tuck when the driver hits the breaks, and is then shot in the head by said driver.
 The enormous lycan is also established as a threat by the way it knocks her around.